arh-eu/gds-cpp-messages/README.md

     {
       std::vector<GdsFieldValue> value = obj.as<std::vector<GdsFieldValue>>();
       //...
-      //first type should be paresd recursively if not empty.
+      //first type should be parsed recursively if not empty.
       //then all can be casted simply with the `as<T>()` call.
     }
     break;